Home

 Cornell University Financial Aid Overview

 Cornell's founding principles - “to do the greatest good” and “… any person … any study” - underpin Cornell University’s commitments to undergraduate financial aid.
-Cornell students come from culturally, geographically, and socio-economically diverse backgrounds and our financial aid programs are designed to ensure Cornell is accessible to all at an affordable cost.
+Cornell students come from culturally, geographically, and socio-economically diverse backgrounds and their financial aid programs are designed to ensure Cornell is accessible to all at an affordable cost.

 Cornell is committed to awarding aid based only on demonstrated financial need.
 Cornell meets 100 percent of demonstrated financial need for all eligible undergraduates with annual aid offers that include Cornell grants and endowed scholarships, Pell grants and NY State grants (when eligible), work-study, and zero or low student loans, depending on total family income.